Don't let those green beans go bad! Learn how to spot the signs of spoilage and keep your produce fresh.

 - Freezer-Safe Container: Transfer the beans to a heavy-duty freezer bag or a freezer-safe container for storage.
 Seal the bag or container tightly to prevent freezer burn and store the beans for up to 12 months.

-Different Types of Green Beans and Their Storage Needs
+Different Types and Their Storage Needs

 - Snap Beans and Bush Beans: These are the most common types and should be stored in the refrigerator as described above.

 - Pole Beans: These beans are longer and have a firmer texture.
 They can also be stored in the refrigerator or frozen for future use.
+They're perfect for hearty Filipino dishes like Ginataang Sitaw and Kalabasa or Adobong Sitaw, which highlight the beans’ natural flavor while soaking up delicious sauces.

 2. Blanching for Freezing: A Common Method for Preservation